Quantum EngineeringFind a programme

 |Part-time study available||No, full-time only|

-Our students are given the opportunity to put their burgeoning knowledge of science and engineering into practice from the outset.
-From the first year of study, they are placed in a state-of-the-art laboratory environment and asked to undertake both individual and group research projects.
+You will be given the opportunity to put your burgeoning knowledge of science and engineering into practice from the outset.
+From the first year of study, you will work in a state-of-the-art laboratory environment and asked to undertake both individual and group research projects.

 The centre's core staff are world-leading scientists and engineers with a proven track record in passing that knowledge and expertise on to others.

-This is supplemented by access to a broad technology base, as well as a network of both academic and industrial partners across the world with whom students actively collaborate by way of secondments and conference attendance.
+This is supplemented by access to a broad technology base, as well as a network of academic and industrial partners across the world with whom students actively collaborate through secondments and attendance at conferences.

-This, together with training in a variety of complementary skills, such as entrepreneurship and project management, provides an unrivalled opportunity to learn and understand the foundations of quantum physics and then apply them to real-world situations.
+Together with training in a variety of complementary skills (eg entrepreneurship, project management), this provides an unrivalled opportunity to learn and understand the foundations of quantum physics and then apply them to real-world situations.

 - UK/EU: full-time